tommyplusdev/anki-animal-crossing-theme/README.md

 <img width="484" alt="timer_config" src="https://user-images.githubusercontent.com/116316499/235377464-87288f7d-51fc-4cde-a19a-90fc0501aa6b.png">

 Bonus: The included default timer sound effect (SFX) is annoying, so I've added a Animal Crossing jingle `.mp3` file in this theme.
-You'll need to visit the local files and replace the default SFX with the new SFX.
+You'll need to visit the local files and replace the default SFX with the new SFX (delete or backup old, replace with SFX file.
+The plugin automatically loads whichever audio file is in the folder).

 Optional: If you'd like to use the programming cards, you'll need to have the [Fill the blanks](https://ankiweb.net/shared/info/1933645497) plugin.